Saint-Joseph-des-Carmes: French Revolution – the September Massacres

 In 1797 a Carmelite supporter, Madamoiselle de Soyecourt, bought the abandoned church and cloister and made it the home of a community of Carmelite sisters.
-One of the cells from this period has been preserved and can ve visited.
+One of the cells from this period has been preserved and can be visited.

 Later years

 In 1841 the buildings were purchased by the Archbishop of Paris for use as a higher school of ecclesiastical studies.
 In 1845 the Carmelite sisters departed, In 1851 the church took on the function of a parish church.
 In 1867 the Dominican monks also departed.
 In 1875 it became the home of the Catholic University of Paris, which was in 1880 was renamed formally the Catholic Institute of Paris.
 The church is now used by the Seminary, but is also a parish church for the neighbourhood.

 In 1867, during the construction of Rue de Rennes, the graves of the priests massacred at the church in 1792 were discovered.
 The remains were transferred to the church and placed in Crypt of Martyrs, which was dedicated in 1868.

 The land occupied by the church and Institute today is less than half of the original land of convent and church.
 It was reduced by the construction of a new street, rue d'Assas, in 1798, and by a new boulevard built by Napoleon III, the Rue de Rennes, in 1866.
 In the 18th century, the Carmelites found a new source of income in building private houses for rental along Rue du Regard.
 Some of these houses, at 1,5 and 13 rue du Regard, still exist.